go-outside-labs/neo-cypherpunk-toolkit/README.md

 ## 🖤🏴 [advanced resources for cypherpunks [knowledge]](cypherlinks.md)

 ###### (do the work; wrap your anxiety in a plastic bubble and leave it there)
-###### (don't trust github, or gitlab, or netflix, or apple, or "crypto influencers", or whoever who does not write good code, or whoever who does not respect meritocracy, or whatever 🖤elon musk🖤 says, or wars, or cnn, or trump-people, or protests, or laws, or science, or art, or anything outside your own intuition, or anything that could imply your brain acting under duality)
+###### (don't trust github, or gitlab, or netflix, or apple, or "crypto influencers", or whoever does not write good code, or whoever who does not respect meritocracy, or whatever 🖤elon musk🖤 says, or wars, or cnn, or trump-people, or protests, or laws, or science, or art, or anything outside your own intuition, or anything that could imply your brain acting under duality)

 <br>